AnnanyaSood1/guardstate-mir/README.md

 since the CLSC configuration targets Rust-for-Linux.
 Every source file carries an `SPDX-License-Identifier` header.

-## Author and attribution
+## Authorship

 **Author:** Annanya Sood — <annanyas0142@gmail.com>

-I scoped and directed this project: which slice of the larger checker to build (the Rust-side guard-liveness analysis, decoupled and generalized into a configurable engine), the choice to prove the algorithm on stable Rust before taking on the rustc_private front-end, the architecture that quarantines the fragile MIR-facing code behind a stable core, and the requirement that the tool's boundaries be stated honestly and its tests mirror a fault-injection design.
-I also drove the design revisions in response to detailed technical review (the drop-elaboration correction, the coroutine saved-local subtlety, scoping D-AWAIT as attempt-and-report, and cutting the lock-ordering detector).
+I scoped this project and own its design.
+The governing decision is mine and is the reason the repository is laid out as it is: the fragile `rustc_private` code is written once and quarantined behind a stable boundary, so that a nightly bump can break only `gsm-mir` while the proven lattice and its tests keep compiling.
+Bounding that blast radius is the central design choice.
+So are the others: to prove the algorithm on stable Rust before taking on the `rustc_private` frontend; to generalize the lattice from my earlier `guardstate` prototype by classifying guards by *class* and modelling conditional acquisition as an edge activation on a general branch rather than a bespoke node, which makes sleep-in-atomic and await-holding-lock two configurations of one engine; and to state the artifact's boundaries plainly rather than claim it reads real MIR before it does.

+I also drove the design revisions that followed detailed technical review: the drop-elaboration correction, the coroutine saved-local subtlety at suspend points, scoping D-AWAIT as attempt-and-report rather than promising it, and cutting the lock-ordering detector as out of scope.

-The analysis and implementation were produced in collaboration with an AI assistant (Claude, by Anthropic): the core lattice is a port of my earlier guardstate prototype; the abstract CFG, the guard-liveness fixpoint's realization, and the rustc MIR-lowering design were developed jointly with the assistant, with me making the shaping decisions (what to include, what to defer, what to reject) and the assistant proposing structures and writing code.
-The full design rationale is in DESIGN.md.
-I am working through the key design choices to be able to defend them independently, and I take responsibility for the artifact as published.
+The implementation was written with AI assistance (Claude, by Anthropic) working to that direction.
+The full design is in [`DESIGN.md`](DESIGN.md).
+I can account for each component and the reasoning behind it, and I take responsibility for the artifact as published.